hsureads/hsureads.github.io/_posts/2016-12-03-who-talks-like-that.md

 <h4>Terrible Writing Example #2: Conversation between Ken and Rayford</h4>

-<blockquote>"[...]Wound up liking England; I <em>really<em> [emphasis Jenkins's, not mine] don't remember the whys of that now, but I knocked over London School of Economics with my high school records."
+<blockquote>"[...]Wound up liking England; I <em>really</em> [emphasis Jenkins's, not mine] don't remember the whys of that now, but I knocked over London School of Economics with my high school records."
 <br>"You did well in high school?"
 <br>"Salutatorian, baby.
 Made the speech and everything.
 Thought I was gonna be an English teacher.
 I only talk like this 'cause it's easier, but yours truly is eminently cognizant of the grammatical parameters."
 <br>"Amazing."